taocpp/config/README.md

 (include? "/___this_does_not_exist.txt___")  // No error when the file can't be read.

-# Normally it is an error when an included file can't be read.
+# The include without the question mark throws an exception when the file can't be read.

+(include? (env?
+"FROBNICATE"))  // No error when the env lookup fails or the file can't be read.

+# Both forms of include normally report syntax errors etc. while parsing the files.

 // Different styles for the same data.